The Gist Story

 On November 7, 2009, Gist Piano Center launched the new Partners in Education initiative (PIE) with a live swing piano concert featuring Steinway Artist, Judy Carmichael.
 “With messages of doom about state deficits and budget cuts filling the news and school music programs falling like autumn leaves all over Kentucky,” said company V.P, John Gist, “the need for greater community support for the Arts has never been more clear.”

-Now the largest program of it's kind in the United States, Gist’s Partners in Education Program (PIE) is a collaborative effort between the music store and area piano educators designed to enhance the teaching experience, to provide students with meaningful music memories, and to give families the information they need to make good decisions regarding their child’s piano education.
-Benefits to teachers and students include print music discounts, a copy of the Piano Monthly e-newsletter, free admission to concerts and workshops, backstage passes to Steinway events, student performance opportunities, and free access to Gist’s recital facilities in Louisville and Lexington.
+Now the largest program of it's kind in the United States, Gist’s Nationally-Acclaimed Partners in Education Program (PIE) is a collaborative effort between the music store and area piano educators designed to enhance the teaching experience, to provide students with meaningful music memories, and to give families the information they need to make good decisions regarding their child’s piano education.
+Benefits to teachers and students include print music discounts, a copy of the Piano Monthly e-newsletter, free admission to concerts and workshops, backstage passes to concert events, student performance opportunities, and free access to Gist’s recital facilities in Louisville and Lexington.
 PIE membership is free and open to area piano teachers and their students.